walles/loadviz/README.md

 ## TODO

-* Add test making sure `mirror_sort()` doesn't fail when two values are equal
-* Add test making sure that if we have more cores than the image width, at least the most loaded core is rendered in the middle of the image
+* Replace the data with actual CPU load
+* Make a menu bar visualization
 * Add micro benchmarks for the rendering code, with both few and many CPUs
 * Profile the micro benchmarks and make the code faster
-* Replace the data with actual CPU load
-* Make a menu bar visualization
 * Run by default on Johan's desktop
+* Add test making sure that if we have more cores than the image width, at least the most loaded core is rendered in the middle of the image
+  * For 100% system load, with the system load color at the top
+  * For 100% user load, with the user load color at the top
 * Stop doing anything when the menu bar isn't visible
+* Test visualization with a very wide image
+* Test visualization with a very high image
+* Test visualization with silly many cores
+* Test visualization with one core only
 * Make each box in the visualization have one single color.
 With or without antialiasing.
 * Make bars slide into place when metrics are updated.
 Physics engine!